-You must keep adequate business records - including a log of business journeys - because in addition to ensuring your accounts are accurate, these records may be requested by HM Revenue & Customs.
+You must keep adequate business records - including a log of business journeys - because in addition to ensuring your accounts are accurate, these records may be requested by HMRC.
 Have you considered using a good computer package for record keeping?
 Cloud accounting is becoming increasingly popular while Sage, Quickbooks, Xero are popular with some companies.
 If you are considering a computerised solution, please ask for our advice.
 You must keep your business records for six years.
 Make sure that they are kept safely and not exposed to damp.
 It is important to ensure that computer records are properly backed up.

 'Capital allowances' is the term used to describe the deduction we are able to claim on your behalf for expenditure on business equipment, in lieu of depreciation.

-For expenditure on business equipment, including vans and fixtures in buildings, but not cars, you may claim a full 100% deduction of up to £250,000 against your profits.
-If your accounting period is less than 12 months long, or spans the commencement date, the £250,000 limit is scaled down proportionately.
+For expenditure on business equipment, including vans and fixtures in buildings, but not cars, you may claim a full 100% deduction of up to £500,000 against your profits.
+If your accounting period is less than 12 months long, or spans the cessation or commencement date, the £500,000 limit is scaled down proportionately.
 Where you have an accounting period of longer than 12 months, the period must be split and the allowance considered separately for each period.
 If your business is a new economic activity located in an Enterprise Zone your business is entitled to a 100% deduction on all expenditure qualifying as referred to above.

 The allowance is available for each enterprise if you run more than one, provided these businesses are not controlled by the same person and either occupy the same premises or carry on the same business activities.